-After in 1638 the Portuguese were thrown out of Japan, the Dutch were the only foreigners that had the permission to remain, on the small island of Dejima, today connected to the city.
-On 9 August 1945, three days after Hiroshima was ruined, a US Army Air Force plane released an atomic bomb on the city of Nagasaki.
+After in 1638 the Portuguese were thrown out of Japan, the Dutch were the only foreigners that had the permission to remain on Dejima Island (currently connected to the city).
+On August 9, 1945, three days after Hiroshima was ruined, a US Army Air Force plane released an atomic bomb on the city of Nagasaki.
 About 30% of the city was destroyed, 66,000 people were injured or killed.

 In Hypocenter Park, a black monolith stands to mark the epicenter of the explosion.
 A charred section of the Urakami Cathedral has also been saved.
 In Peace Park, a Buddha-like Statue of Peace holds out hand out in an appeal to cease the madness of war.
 The Atomic Bomb Museum depicts Nagasaki before and after the explosion.